datastax/cassandra-reactive-demo/README.md

 # Apache Cassandra® Reactive Demo

-A demo application that interacts with Apache Cassandra® using the DSE Java driver and reactive programming.
+A demo application that interacts with Apache Cassandra® using the Java driver 4.4+ and reactive programming.